 - decide whether someone has the mental capacity to make a decision

-- make an order relating to the personal welfare or property and financial affairs of someone who lacks mental capacity
+- make an order relating to the health and care decisions or property and financial decisions of someone who lacks mental capacity

 - appoint a deputy to make decisions on behalf of someone who lacks mental capacity.